runely/calendar-homey/README.md

 ## Changelog

+- 1.11.0
+    - If event hasn't registered a timezone, don't use the local timezone from Homey either, all the way through
 - 1.10.0
     - Dependency updates
     - Added `Status` tag to triggers.
 For now it reads Freebusy status from Microsoft (**X-MICROSOFT-CDO-BUSYSTATUS** , **MICROSOFT-CDO-BUSYSTATUS**) -> [Issue #394](https://github.com/runely/calendar-homey/issues/394)